LostBeard/SpawnDev.BlazorJS/README.md

 When calling Javascript methods that are not asynchronous and do not return a Promise you need to use the synchronous BlazorJSRuntime methods Call, CallVoid, or Get.
 Unlike the default Blazor JSRuntime which would allow the use of InvokeAsync, you must use the synchronous BlazorJSRuntime methods.

-Use synchronous BlazorJSRuntime calls for synchronous Javascrtipt methods.
+Use synchronous BlazorJSRuntime calls for synchronous Javascript methods.
 BlazorJSRuntime CallAsync would throw an error if used on the below Javascript method.

 ```js